 7-22 Bone

-As mentioned at the beginning of this chapter, with rare exceptions, all bone surfaces are lined by cells.
-These cells can be of three types: osteoprogenitor cells (bone tissue stem cells), osteoblasts, or osteoclasts.
+As mentioned at the beginning of this chapter, with rare exceptions, most bone surfaces are lined by cells: osteoprogenitor cells, osteoblasts, and osteoclasts.
+As an exception, the bone articular surfaces are covered by hyaline cartilage.

 NEXT PAGE